Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Methods

-\textbf{Stimulation settings} -- DBS was applied contralaterally (except for participant S8, see appendix~\ref{apx:tbl_dbs_config}) to the hemisphere associated with the dominant hand, which was used to execute the CopyDraw task.
-At the beginning of each session with externalized leads, clinicians set the bipolar DBS parameter configuration, taking into consideration side effects and therapeutic windows.
+\textbf{Stimulation settings} -- DBS was applied contralaterally (except for participant S8 and $\text{S1}_c$ see Appendix~\ref{apx:tbl_dbs_config}) to the hemisphere associated with the dominant hand, which was used to execute the CopyDraw task.
+At both centers, the Neuro Omega\textsuperscript{\texttrademark} was used to administer DBS.
+Clinicians evaluated bipolar DBS parameter configurations, taking into consideration side effects and the therapeutic windows.
+Bipolar configurations were chosen to reduce the stimulation artifact amplitude in the cortical recordings.
 This titration procedure defined the amplitude (mA), the stimulation channels, and the return channels.
 By default, symmetric stimulation pulses with an initial negative peak were applied at 130\,Hz with a 60\,$\mu$s pulse width.
 Settings were kept constant within each block, with DBS ON and OFF states alternating consecutively.
 Therapeutic parameters were used for the chronic sessions.
 The full DBS parameters are provided in appendix~\ref{apx:population}.